paraiccooney/data-centric-project/README.md

 I would like to give the user the ability to upload a photo file locally as opposed to a photo-url.

 **User feedback**
 I would like to impliment either a comment section or ratings system to allow other users to provide feedback on recipes.
-Once this is implimented
+Once this is implemented
 I would then include it as a search parameter.

 ## Data Structure